- My Account

 The entire effort is expected cost about $1 billion and is estimated to have an average annual rate impact over the next 10 years of approximately 2 percent.
 We expect to reduce nitrogen oxides by about 86 percent, sulfur dioxide emissions by 83 percent and mercury emissions by 82 percent from the plants included in the plan.
-Across our Colorado power plant fleet, we will reduce carbon dioxide emissions by about 28 percent, exceeding the state’s carbon dioxide reduction goal of 20 percent by 2020.
+The project will contribute to a projected system-wide reduction in carbon dioxide emissions since 2005 of 35 percent by 2020.

 The University of Colorado Leeds School of Business forecasts the project will have a total economic impact of about $590 million on the state of Colorado between 2010 and 2026, resulting in about 1,500 jobs at the peak of construction.

 Work is well underway to implement our emissions reduction plan.
 The synchronous condenser was successfully installed on Cherokee Plant Unit 2―on schedule and under budget.
 In addition, Cherokee units 1 and 2 were retired in 2012 and 2011 respectively, and construction is underway on the new combined-cycle natural gas plant at Cherokee.
 Arapahoe units 3 and 4 also were retired at the end of 2013.

 Construction also began in February 2014 on approximately 34 miles of new, 24” steel gas transmission pipeline from a new Fort Lupton, Colo., gas metering facility to Cherokee Plant.
 This pipeline work is anticipated to be finished in October 2014.

 Watch a video of the cooling tower demolition at Cherokee Station.